Tuesday, May 11, 2010

 Posted by D. Daniel Sokol

-Michiel Bijlsma, Jan Boone, and Gijsbert Zwart analyze Selective contracting and foreclosure in health care markets.
+Michiel Bijlsma (Netherlands Bureau for Economic Policy Analysis), Jan Boone (Tilburg Law and Economics Center), and Gijsbert Zwart (Tilburg Law and Economics Center) explore Selective contracting and foreclosure in health care markets.

 ABSTRACT: We analyze exclusive contracts between health care providers and insurers in a model where some consumers choose to stay uninsured.
 In case of a monopoly insurer, exclusion of a provider changes the distribution of consumers who choose not to insure.
 Although the foreclosed care provider remains active in the market for the non-insured, we show that exclusion leads to anti-competitive effects on this non-insured market.
 As a consequence exclusion can raise industry profits, and then occurs in equilibrium.
 Under competitive insurance markets, the anticompetitive exclusive equilibrium survives.
 Uninsured consumers, however, are now not better off without exclusion.
 Competition among insurers raises prices in equilibria without exclusion, as a result of a horizontal analogue to the double marginalization effect.
 Instead, under competitive insurance markets exclusion is desirable as long as no provider is excluded by all insurers.